Top 10 Most Memorable Magazine Covers

 6 Martin Luther King as Man of The Year, TIME

-This is from 3 January 1964.
-He is the first African American to be Man Of The Year.
-But, it isn't his first time.
+This is from January 3, 1964.
+He is the first African American to be Man of the Year.
+But, it wasn't his first time.
 In 1957 he was featured on the cover for his role in the Montgomery bus boycott.
-He was honored to get the honour.
-Other than the cover, it includes seven pages of picture of him during his career.
+He was honored to get the title.
+Other than the cover, it includes seven pages of pictures of him during his career.

 7 Princess Diana, People

-It's from 15 September 1997.
-She died 16 days before, on 31 August, 1997.
+It's from September 15, 1997.
+She died 16 days before, on August 31, 1997.
 This issue was a tribute to Princess Diana.
-The cause of it was a car crash.
-Princess Diana was in black and white colour on the cover.
-This issue sold 3.1 million copies, making it the best selling issue of People Magazine of all time.
+The cause of death was a car crash.
+Princess Diana was in black and white on the cover.
+This issue sold 3.1 million copies, making it the best-selling issue of People Magazine of all time.

 8 An Afghan girl, National Geographic

 The most popular National Geographic cover.
 From June 1985.
-On the cover, there was a 12 year old refugee in a camp on the Afghanistan-Pakistan border.
+On the cover, there was a 12-year-old refugee in a camp on the Afghanistan-Pakistan border.
 Soviet helicopters destroyed her village and family, forcing her to make a two-week trek out of the perilous mountains of Afghanistan.
-After this, this photo has become one of most iconic National Geographic photos ever.
+After this, this photo has become one of the most iconic National Geographic photos ever.

 9 Avril Lavigne topless, Blender